Icycoide/TyrianOS/README.md

 TyrianOS is based on the following image:
 - Fedora: `ghcr.io/ublue-os/kinoite-main:42`

-TyrianOS EDGE (unstable) is based on the following image:
-- Fedora: `quay.io/fedora/fedora-kinoite:rawhide`

 It uses KDE Plasma as desktop environment and is meant for general use.

 # What makes TyrianOS different from normal Fedora?